pulumi/docs/content/docs/tutorials/kubernetes/kubernetes-ts-multicloud.md

     <img src="https://get.pulumi.com/new/button.svg" alt="Deploy" style="float: right; padding: 8px; margin-top: -65px">
 </a>

+> The source code for this tutorial is available [on GitHub](https://github.com/pulumi/examples/tree/master/kubernetes-ts-multicloud).

 This example creates managed Kubernetes clusters using AKS, EKS, and GKE, and deploys the application on each cluster.